Introduction

 Individual-level coefficients are not able to be saved to variables for models with simulated data and models created using a CHO data file where respondent IDs were not specified.

-A new variable set is added to the Data Sets tree containing the utilities for each each attribute level as shown in the Raw Data table below:
+A new variable set is added to the Data Sources tree containing the utilities for each attribute level as shown in the Raw Data table below:

 How to Create a Choice Model Utilities Plot